sparkletron/Colecovision_Controller/README.md

     - 100% size for all buttons
   - Single sided PCB
   - Only the smallest diode footprint need to be installed vertically.
+  - 8 Screws
-  - Screws should be 1/2 inch long at most (from memory, need to double check).
+    - 5/8th inch long at most.
+    - #4 screw 0.112 inch diameter.
-    - Course thread (think small wood screw)
+    - Course thread (sheet metal type).
-    - 1/8th diameter (from memory, need to double check).
+    - Pan Head no larger then 3/16th of an inch.